Ward Boundary Review

 • I do not agree with proposed new boundaries, as they are not supportive of including homogenous neighbourhoods.
 While it is a good goal to aim for even population distribution across the wards, having boundaries that cut through established communities on one hand and join dissimilar neighbourhoods on the other hand is not acceptable.
 Specifically: • Arcola East (Wards 4 and 5) and Dewdney East (Wards 5 and 6) should not be split into separate wards. • Ward 3 shift is terrible as it splits Albert Park (which should be in Ward 2 only), a better solution would be to expand it east and incorporate parts of Ward 6 (which is excessively heterogeneous right now and needs redesign). • Railway would be good boundary for Wards, for example combine Al Ritchie, Heritage, Cathedral, and Central Square for more homogenous ward to contrast suburb wards and not break up the core. • Similarly, North Central belongs with Eastview and maybe NorthEast but definitely not into Ward 8 please! • Current Wards 8, 9, 10, and 7 without NorthEast can be divided according to population. • Ward 1 is good as it is or boundary with 2 be adjusted for population growth

-Rolfp asked about 1 year ago
+Rolfp asked over 1 year ago

 Thank you for your input about the various boundaries.